Recent from talks

 The Stylophone consists of a metal keyboard made of printed circuit board and is played by touching it with a stylus.
 Each note on the keyboard is connected to a voltage-controlled oscillator via a different-value resistor, and touching the stylus to the keyboard thus closes a circuit.
 The only other controls are a power switch and a vibrato control on the front panel beside the keyboard, and a tuning potentiometer on the rear.

 The Stylophone was available in standard, bass and treble variants, with cabinet colors used to distinguish them.
 The standard model was black-and-white, the treble model was white and tuned an octave higher, and the bass model was beige-and-white and tuned an octave lower.
 The standard version was the most common.
-There was also a larger version called the 350S with more notes on the keyboard, various voices, a wah-wah effect that was controlled by moving the hand over a photosensor, and two styluses.
+There was also a larger version called the 350S, released in 1971, with more notes on the keyboard, various voices, a wah-wah effect that was controlled by moving the hand over a photosensor, and two styluses.

 In the mid-1970s, a new model appeared that featured simulated wood on the speaker panel and a volume control.
 However, production of the Stylophone ceased in 1975.